Corionis/ELS/artifacts/document/how-to-readme.md

 ## Basic Command

-Once the JSON library-definition files are created and validated a basic munge operation requires a publisher's library or collection file and the same for the subscriber.
+Once the JSON library files are created and validated a basic munge operation requires a publisher and subscriber library or collection files and a targets file that describes where each library's new items will be copied to the subscriber.

 A "library" file lists the libraries only, a "collection" file also contains all the individual items in each library.
 Both are JSON files.

-A collection JSON file may be generated using the -i item export option.
+A collection JSON file may be generated using the -i or --export-items option and specifying a publisher file.

 Collection data are required to perform a munge.
 Generally the lowercase variation of an option will cause the needed data to be dynamically generated